microsoft/vscode-dev-containers/README.md

 - Manually copy the contents of one of the `containers` sub-folders into your project.
 Copy the `.devcontainer` folder into your project and you should be ready to go!

-- Run **Remote: Create Container Configuration File...** command in VS Code and pick a definition.
+- Run **Remote-Containers: Create Container Configuration File...** command in VS Code and pick a definition.
 The appropriate files will then be added to your project.

 ## Adding a definition to an existing public or private repo